tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ContentType MAY be coalesced into a single TLSPlaintext record, or a single message MAY be fragmented across several records).
 Alert messages ({{alert-protocol}}) MUST NOT be fragmented across records.
+Implementation which receive fragmented Alert messages, MUST terminate the connection with a "decode_error" alert.

 %%% Record Layer